 Civic Engagement supports volunteer projects and leadership opportunities and provides students, staff and faculty the chance to become involved with Georgia State University’s service community.
 Civic Engagement collaborates with many Atlanta area nonprofits, as well as campus organizations and programs.
 Within the city’s diverse and ever expanding nonprofit and community service sector, students are sure to find a service opportunity that works for them.

 Conveniently located in Student Center West, Civic Engagement provides assistance for students, student groups, staff and faculty with regards to volunteerism, community service and service learning.
 In addition, Civic Engagement serves as a clearinghouse and think tank for outreach programs in the metropolitan Atlanta area.
-Feel free to visit our office in Student Center West, Suite 475, or call us at 404-413-1550.
+Feel free to visit Civic Engagement in Student Center West, Suite 475, or call at 404-413-1550.

 Civic Engagement promotes and encourages opportunities for community service and service-learning that enhance student learning and advance community development while responding to societal issues and concerns.